peteroupc/peteroupc.github.io/morealg.md

 [^51]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

 [^52]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

+[^53]: A blog post by John D. Cook, "A more powerful alternating series theorem", Nov.
+7, 2021, played a major role in leading me to this idea for Bernoulli factory designs.

 <a id=Appendix></a>
 ## Appendix